btrfs-subvolume - Man Page

 There are two ways how the system root directory and subvolume layout could be organized.
 The interesting use case for root is to allow rollbacks to previous version, as one atomic step.
 If the entire filesystem hierarchy starting in / is in one subvolume, taking snapshot will encompass all files.
 This is easy for the snapshotting part but has undesirable consequences for rollback.
 For example, log files would get rolled back too, or any data that are stored on the root filesystem but are not meant to be rolled back either (database files, VM images, ...).

-Here we could utilize the snapshotting barrier mentioned above, each directory that stores data to be preserved across rollbacks is it's own subvolume.
+Here we could utilize the snapshotting barrier mentioned above, making each directory that stores data to be preserved across rollbacks its own subvolume.
 This could be e.g. /var.
-Further more-fine grained partitioning could be done, e.g. adding separate subvolumes for /var/log, /var/cache etc.
+Further more fine-grained partitioning could be done, e.g. adding separate subvolumes for /var/log, /var/cache etc.

-That there are separate subvolumes requires separate actions to take the snapshots (here it gets disconnected from the system root snapshots).
-This needs to be taken care of by system tools, installers together with selection of which directories are highly recommended to be separate subvolumes.
+The fact that there are separate subvolumes requires separate actions to take the snapshots (here, it gets disconnected from the system root snapshots).
+This needs to be taken care of by system tools, installers, together with selection of which directories are highly recommended to be separate subvolumes.

 Mount Options